xtuml/mc/doc/notes/4_cds_instdump_dnt.md

   code reporting differences.
 - Search the translation logs for ERRORs.

+CDS Add more details on the script I have so far.
+Discuss symbolic link to git repo.

 ### 7.2 Run Tests
 After each consistent, self-contained RSL change, run the test suite and verify that the output generated code is unchanged.
 Also check for error